On what principles should surge arresters be selected on the DC and AC sides in a PV photovoltaic power plant?

 Added: Monday, 11/23/2020

-When talking about a photovoltaic system, we often think simply about PV modules, but a typical power plant of this type is much more complex.
-It also consists of converters (Inverters), measuring switchboards on the AC side connected to the power grid, special solar cables, connecting elements, supporting structures, as well as switchboards with protections on the DC side - such as surge arresters and overcurrent protection.
-We will devote this article to them and the issue of their selection.
+When talking about a photovoltaic system, we often think simply of PV modules, but a typical power plant of this type is much more complex.
+It also consists of converters (Inverters), measuring switchboards on the AC side connected to the power grid, special solar cables, connecting elements, support structures, as well as switchboards with protection on the DC side - such as surge arresters and overcurrent protection.
+It is to them and the issue of their selection that we will devote this article.

-DC switchboards are usually equipped with devices protecting the installation against overload or short circuit, overvoltage limiters and a DC circuit disconnector.
-The main purposes of these safeguards are:
+In DC switchboards, devices are usually installed to protect the installation against overload or short circuit, surge arresters and a DC circuit breaker.
+The main purposes of these protections are:

 • protection of photovoltaic modules against short circuits, overloads and reverse short circuit currents,